AdityaGarg8/t2-ubuntu-repo/README.md

 sudo apt update
 ```

-**Note: You will have to add the release specific apt repo again whenever you upgrade Ubuntu to a newer release.**
+**Note: You will have to add the release specific apt repo again whenever you upgrade Ubuntu/Debian to a newer release.**

 You should be then be able to install and update the following packages with `apt`.